 When I entered college, I put sewing aside for a while to concentrate on my studies.
 I discovered I had a great passion for science and pursued a degree in Molecular Biology.
 I worked in vaccine research for a brief time.

 After that I worked full time for 5 years as the Director of Operations and IT liaison for a startup insurance company.
 While at that job I discovered a love for technology.

 After the birth of my kids, I picked up sewing again.
 This time more voraciously.
 In 2007 I decided to start a DIY blog, this one.
 I soon found great enjoyment in designing and sharing projects with others.
 I think the design aspect of blogging satisfies my inner scientist.

 I love to make all kinds of things.
-My 3 true loves (besides my family) are sewing, DIY projects and travel.
-You can read about all 3 of them here.
+My 3 true loves are family, sewing, DIY projects and travel.
+You can read about all 4 of them here.

 I’ve got more vices than I’d like…… I drink too much Diet Coke, lie to my doctor about how much I actually exercise and can’t seem to keep my house clean to save my life.
 So don’t wonder how I “do it all” cause I don’t.

 My love for polka dots started early, me at 4, I’m the one in the polka dot dress.